Agrim-Bansal/BrainEffInterpreter/ReadMe.md

     ![Web Interface](./ss.png)

+- Terminal App (Update)
+    - install the blessed library required for the app.
+      ```bash
+      pip install blessed
+      ```
+    - Run the app with python
+      ```bash
+      python terminalApp/app.py
+      ```
+    - Enter your code and run.
+It'll ask for inputs as and when required.
+Have a look at the commands and detailed instructions written at the very end of the page.

 ## Features
 - Code Cleanup (all characters except the 8 commands are ignored and removed at run)
 - Light weight web interface.